-Determinations for DOMLEC's 5-Year Investment Plan
+3.0 Determinations for DOMLEC's 5-Year Investment Plan

 The Commission must be mindful of the implications that the approval of an investment plan will have on DOMLEC's operations, where, on the one hand, shortfalls in investment to meet demand or maintenance of facilities can impact on the quality of supply while, on the other hand, over or ill-timed investment can result in excessive rates and less than efficient utilization of capital invested.
-So, while the Commission will tend to be conservative in its consideration of the investment plan, it remains conscious of the importance of balancing the two consequences in the consumers' interest.
+Therefore, while the Commission will tend to be conservative in its consideration of the investment plan, it remains conscious of the importance of balancing the two consequences in the consumers' interest.

-Any conclusions represented in this document will be ultimately conditioned by the outcome of the feedback from the consultation.
+Any conclusions represented in this document are ultimately conditioned by the outcome of feedback from the consultation(s).

-In this regard, the Commission's consideration of projects will be two-fold:
+In this regard, the Commission's consideration of projects is two-fold:

-1. Those projects or capital sums that will be brought into the Rate Base during the tariff period, and
+1. Projects or capital sums, brought into the Rate Base during the tariff period, and

-2. Those projects which, although started during the tariff period, will be completed and brought into the Rate Base in the subsequent tariff period.
+2. Projects which, although started during the tariff period, will be completed and brought into the Rate Base in the subsequent tariff period.

-For the avoidance of doubt, the Commission reminds all stakeholders that the outcome of this proceeding will determine DOMLEC's investing activities for the ensuing planning period and thus, the values that will be absorbed in the company's Regulated Rate Base.
+For the avoidance of doubt, the Commission reminded all stakeholders that the outcome of consultation proceedings will determine DOMLEC's investing activities for the ensuing planning period and thus, the values that will be absorbed in the company's Regulated Rate Base.